 Elevate – help the lymphatic system drain fluid from the area

-If you’re having increased pain after an injury and are unsure about what to do then it’s wise to see a physio.
-If you’d like to book an appointment to see one of our physios call us on 3352 5116 or book online
+If you’re having increased pain after an injury and are unsure what to do, it might be a good idea to see a trusted and experienced Pivotal Motion physio.
+If you’d like to book an appointment to see one of our physios call us on 07 3352 5116 or book an injury physiotherapy appointment online!